andythedishwasher/api_kitchen/README.md

 ## What it's for:

 Right now, this is only a backend that can accept a JSON specification (like the one in spec.json which describes this API and can be used for testing your local instance).
-The next step will be a series of front end clients for interacting with this API so that its full utility can be unlocked.
+I'll be working on a few different front end clients for interfacing with it, but I'm publishing this backend repo as an open-source contribution.
-The initial experiments will be hosted at www.thecodekitchen.xyz/api-kitchen once they are developed to a deployable state.

 ## Why it's for: